weigertlab/tracking_dlmbl_2022/README.md

     You will learn
     - how this formulation addresses **typical challenges of tracking in bioimages**, like cell division and objects temporarily going out of focus.
-    - how to use **Trackmate**, a versatile ready-to-go implementation of two-step LAP tracking in `ImageJ/Fiji`.
+    - TODO write workflow description.
+How to use **Trackmate**, a versatile ready-to-go implementation of two-step LAP tracking in `ImageJ/Fiji`.